Human mobility networks reveal increased segregation in large cities: Discussion

 \section{Discussion}

 As big cities continue to grow and spread, it is important to ask whether they are increasing socioeconomic mixing.
-Although it is often argued that big cities promote mixing by increasing density, in fact we find that interaction diversity and city size are \textit{negatively} related.
-We find that the key mechanism here is scale.
+Although it is often argued that big cities promote mixing by increasing density, in fact we find that exposure diversity and city size are \textit{negatively} related.
+This result means that scale matters.
 Because large cities can sustain venues that are targeted to thin socioeconomic slices of the population, they have become homophily-generating machines that are more segregated than small cities.
-We also find that some cities are able to mitigate this segregative effect because their interaction hubs are located in bridging zones that can draw in people from diverse neighborhoods.
-We were able to detect these pockets of homophily (and the counteracting effects of bridging hubs) because we have developed a dynamic measure of economic segregation that captures everyday interactions at home, work, and leisure.
+We also find that some cities are able to mitigate this segregative effect because their hubs are located in bridging zones that can draw in people from diverse neighborhoods.
+We were able to detect these pockets of homophily (and the counteracting effects of bridging hubs) because we have developed a dynamic measure of economic segregation that captures everyday socioeconomic mixing at home, work, and leisure.

-This new methodology for measuring interaction segregation, while an important improvement over conventional static approaches, has limitations.
-We use close physical proximity as a proxy for interaction.
-It is reassuring, however, that our core results persist under stricter time, distance, and tie-strength thresholds (Extended Data Figure \ref{fig:external_validation}).
+This new methodology for measuring exposure segregation, while an improvement over static approaches, of course has limitations.
+Because we use physical proximity as a proxy for exposure, it is difficult to ascertain exactly how weak or strong the ties are\cite{dietze2016social}.
+It is reassuring, however, that our core results persist under stricter time, distance, and tie-strength thresholds (Supplementary Table \ref{tab:correlations_between_segregation_measures}, Supplementary Figures \ref{fig:robust_4}-\ref{fig:robust_7}), and are associated with downstream outcomes (Extended Data Figure \ref{fig:external_validation}, Supplementary Figure \ref{fig:external_validation_2}).
 It is likewise important to locate and analyze supplementary datasets that cover subpopulations (e.g., homeless subpopulations) that aren't as well represented in our dataset\cite{coston2021leveraging}.
-The available evidence indicates that our sample is representative on many key racial, economic, and demographic variables\cite{squire2019}, but cellphone market penetration is still not complete.
-Lastly, our measure of economic standing relies on housing consumption, an indicator that does not exhaust the concept of economic status.
-It is again reassuring that our analytic approach, which improves on conventional neighborhood-level imputations, is robust under a range of alternative measures of economic standing (Supplementary Figure \ref{fig:robust_2}).
+The available evidence indicates that our sample is well-balanced on many key racial, economic, and demographic variables\cite{squire2019}, but cellphone market penetration is still not complete, and GPS ping data is unevenly distributed by time.
+Lastly, our measure of SES relies on housing consumption, an indicator that does not exhaust the concept of SES.
+It is again reassuring that our analytic approach, which improves on conventional neighborhood-level imputations, is robust under a range of alternative measures of SES (Supplementary Figure \ref{fig:robust_2}).